-Acquisition Optional Limited Change of Customer Book Control Conversion Right for Series A Preferred Stock
+Optional Limited Change of Control Conversion Right for Series A Preferred Stock

-In April 2024, As a result of the Merger, holders of the Company's Series A Preferred Stock were provided an optional limited Conversion Right, available at the option of the holder, for \$8.07 per share in cash.
-On June 27, 2024, the Company provided notice to the holders of the Series A Preferred Stock of the Conversion Right.
+As a result of the Merger, holders of the Company's Series A Preferred Stock were provided an optional limited Conversion Right, available at the option of the holder, for \$8.07 per share in cash.
+On June 27, 2024 October 30, 2024, the Company provided notice entered into Amendment No. 3 (the "Amendment") to the holders Third Amended and Restated Limited Liability Company Agreement of Spark HoldCo, dated as of March 15, 2017, as amended (the "Third Restated LLC Agreement"), by and among the Company, Spark HoldCo, and Retailco, LLC.
+The Amendment amends the Third Restated LLC Agreement to generally permit the managing members to make non pro rata distributions to the members of Spark Holdco (which are the Company and Retailco, LLC).
+The terms of the Series A Preferred Stock Amendment were unanimously approved by our Board of the Conversion Right.
 Holders of the Series A Preferred Stock were entitled to exercise the Conversion Right through July 26, 2024.